-Supernatural: One of Castiel's major character flaws is his tendency towards this type of thinking, most notably when he deals with Crowley, betrays just about everyone he knows, declares himself God, and in his power-mad state causes devastation on Earth and especially in Heaven because he believes it's the only way he can prevent Raphael from winning the civil war in Heaven and restarting the Apocalypse.
+One of Castiel's major character flaws is his tendency towards this type of thinking, most notably when he deals with Crowley and betrays just about everyone he knows, which leads to declaring himself God in his power-mad state and devastating Earth and Heaven because he believes it's the only way he can prevent Raphael from winning the civil war in Heaven and restarting the Apocalypse.

-The entire driving point for Sam and Dean whenever they had to do something that is morally reprehensible.
+The entire reasoning for Sam and Dean whenever they have to do something that is morally reprehensible.